CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Authentication,-Authorization-and-Accounting/LDAP-Authentication-and-Authorization.md

 The URI is mandatory and specifies the LDAP server location using the FQDN or IP address.
 The URI also designates whether to use `ldap://` for clear text transport, or `ldaps://` for SSL/TLS encrypted transport.
 You can also specify an alternate port in the URI.
-Typically, in production environments, it is best to utilize the LDAPS protocol; otherwise, all communications are clear text and not secure.
+Typically, iIn production environments, it is best to utilize the LDAPS protocol; otherwise,the LDAPS protocol is recommended so that all communications are clear text and not secure.

 After the connection to the server is complete, the BIND operation authenticates the session.
 The BIND credentials are optional, and if not specified, an anonymous bind is assumed.
 This is typically not allowed in most production environments.
-Configure authenticated (Simple) BIND by specifying the user (*binddn*) and password (*bindpw*) in the configuration.
+Configure authenticated (Simple) BIND by specifying the user (*`binddn*`) and password (*`bindpw*`) in the configuration.
 Another option is to use SASL (Simple Authentication and Security Layer) BIND, which provides authentication services using other mechanisms, like Kerberos.
 Contact your LDAP server administrator for